leikareipa/leikareipa.github.io/blog/briefly-evaluating-qwq-preview/content.md

 ## Conclusions

-QwQ Preview does a decent job, often rising above Qwen 2.5 Coder and sometimes matching Claude 3.5 Sonnet; but on the flip side eating up quite a few more tokens.
+QwQ Preview does a decent job, often rising above Qwen 2.5 Coder and sometimes even Claude 3.5 Sonnet; but on the flip side eating up quite a few more tokens.
 Interesting to see the full QwQ down the road.